 How did this financial product perform compared to the reference benchmark?

-No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the financial product.
+The BNP Paribas BNP Paribas GURU Europe ESG NTR EUR Index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product.